peak-ai/ais-service-discovery-js/README.md

 #### Prerequisites
 1. AWS Account Access
-2. Run the infrastructure CDK plan, foudn in ./examples/infrastructure (follow the instructions in the README there).
+2. Run the infrastructure CDK plan, found in ./examples/infrastructure (follow the instructions in the README there).
 3. Ensure you have your AWS_PROFILE, and AWS_REGION env vars set correctly.